ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 # Closing thoughts

-This tutorial has shown how to build a complete page with the new JSON page definition, how to write widgets using templates, i18n, templates, Ajax and much more.
+This tutorial has shown how to build a complete page with the new JSON page definition and how to write widgets using templates, i18n, templates, Ajax, and much more.
 It also shows how to extend existing pages in Share.

-My closing thoughts on this tutorial is that the Aikau framework is really cool, and it will provide a great framework for writing custom pages in Share.
-Unfortunately there is not that much documentation on the subject, so the best way to get help when things go bad is to go to the source and dig in.
-Also reading up on Dojo in general, specially [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/) is a great place to start.
+My closing thoughts on this tutorial is that the Aikau framework is really cool, and that it will provide a great framework for writing custom pages in Share.
+Unfortunately there is not that much documentation on the subject, so the best way to get help when things go wrong is to go to the source and dig in.
+Also, reading up on Dojo in general, especially [Dojo's AMD Module system](http://dojotoolkit.org/documentation/tutorials/1.9/modules/), is a great place to start.

 ## Where to Find More Information